 Our mission at Dixon Dance Studio is to provide students with quality dance instruction while providing a fun, safe, and positive environment.
 At Dixon Dance Studio, we pride ourselves on being non-competitve.
 We believe there is a significant difference between professional dance training and competitive dance training.
 Our dancers are technically trained in all facets of dance and are unique in their own individual style.
 The training we provide at Dixon Dance Studio allows for endless possibilities in the professional world of dance.

 Dixon Dance Studio opened it's doors in November of 2000.
 Amy and Staci Forrest began dancing at a very young age, training in all styles of dance.
 It was their Grandmas wish to see them share their love of dance with everyone, nothing made her more proud.
 With the help of their parents Gracion and Ava Forrest, their Grandmas dream came to life and Dixon Dance Studio was born.

 We offer several genres of dance including Tap, Jazz, Ballet, Pointe, Hip Hop, Modern/Contemporary and Acro Jazz.
 Check out the schedule tab for more information.
 Our first class is always free and any Pre-Ballet class, Tap/Jazz Combo class or A level classes are our entry level classes.
 We continually assess our students and make sure they are in the most appropriate class for their age and skill level.

-This month, we are shining the spotlight on 12 year old Briana Thiessen!
-Briana is a 7th grader at Willis Jepson Middle School and her favorite thing about school is learning new things.
+This month, we are shining the spotlight on 15 year old Lisette Abundez!
+Lisette is a 10th grader at Dixon High School and her favorite thing about school is getting to see her friends!

-We completely agree with your advice Briana.
-Congratulations on being our first spotlight dancer of 2019!
+We could not agree with your advice more Lisette.
+Congratulations on being our spotlight dancer of the month!